Kyle Tucker Player Props: Astros vs. Brewers

-The Houston Astros, including Kyle Tucker and his .541 slugging percentage over his past 10 games, take on starter Colin Rea and the Milwaukee Brewers at American Family Field, Tuesday at 7:40 PM ET.
+Kyle Tucker -- with a slugging percentage of .514 in his past 10 games, including one home run -- will be in action for the Houston Astros against the Milwaukee Brewers, with Adrian Houser on the hill, on May 24 at 1:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Brewers.
+In his last game he had a one-hit showing (1-for-4) against the Brewers.

 Kyle Tucker Game Info & Props vs. the Brewers